alexander-schranz/ten-years-as-a-web-developer/README.md

 management UI for Microsoft Exchange user, communicating over [SOAP](https://en.wikipedia.org/wiki/SOAP) [WSDL](https://en.wikipedia.org/wiki/Web_Services_Description_Language)
 API with a .NET application.
 It was a lot of a mix between HTML and application logic.
-It was hosted using Xampp on a Windows Server and think was not running a long time on that one.
+It was hosted using Xampp on a Windows Server and I suppose it wasn't running for long time on that one.

 My first contact with a programming language was some years before.
-I did go to the [HTL Dornbirn](https://www.htldornbirn.at/) which had a how I would had said it as a 14 year old then "a school branch focused on computers".
-At that time the first 2 years we didn't got into any contact with programming languages, only some logic programs with [Kara](https://de.wikipedia.org/wiki/Kara_(Programmierumgebung)) and HTML.
+I attended the [HTL Dornbirn](https://www.htldornbirn.at/) which had , as I would have described it at that time as a 14 year old "a school branch focused on computers".
+At that time, the first 2 years we didn't got into any contact with programming languages, only some logic programs with [Kara](https://de.wikipedia.org/wiki/Kara_(Programmierumgebung)) and HTML.
 We started in the third year with C++.
-I think not the best language to start with, I remember I had hard time to get my head around [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) and [linked lists](https://en.wikipedia.org/wiki/Linked_list).
+I think not the best language to start with, I remember I had a hard time to get my head around [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) and [linked lists](https://en.wikipedia.org/wiki/Linked_list).
-Good that we had a year later continued with [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), which I think is still a great language to teach [object orientated programming](https://en.wikipedia.org/wiki/Object-oriented_programming) and a lot of design patterns, which I think the teacher did a great job focusing on this kind of things.
-We also learned the different sort algorithm which I not longer remember because I never had a need for them.
-At least they tell us there are always different ways to a solution and there is not always wrong or right.
+Good that one year later, we continued with [Java](https://en.wikipedia.org/wiki/Java_(programming_language)), which I think is still a great language to teach [object orientated programming](https://en.wikipedia.org/wiki/Object-oriented_programming) and a lot of design patterns, which I think the teacher did a great job focusing on this kind of things.
+We also learned the different sort algorithm which I no longer remember because I never had a need for them.
+At least they tell us there are always different ways to a solution and there is not always a wrong or a right.
 At the time at school I was also a passionated Gamer, playing [Battlefield 2](https://en.wikipedia.org/wiki/Battlefield_2) a lot.
-Found out that the game could be easily modded and created my own maps and got very interested in kind of creating 3d models.
+Found out that the game could be easily modded, I created my own maps and got very interested in kind of creating 3d models.
 The game used [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) as script language, a language I never learned and just copied some snippets together.
-Funfact I'm still not able to create at this time a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) in Python, as I never got into any contact with that programming language again.
+Fun fact, at this time, I'm still not able to create a ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) in Python, as I never got into any contact with that programming language again.
 At that time I was very interested in Game Development and was experimenting with [OGRE 3D](https://de.wikipedia.org/wiki/OGRE) an open source cross platform Graphic Engine.
-Got a lot of fun when we did got tasks to create a 2D tank battle game with [Allegro](https://liballeg.org/) in the school.
+Had a lot of fun when we did got the task to create a 2D tank battle game with [Allegro](https://liballeg.org/) in the school.

-After the school and a summer of doing nothing as a 19 years old, I had to do my conscription, which I lucky could serve as radio operator, trying out the range of the new radio devices they got and drinking beer with my new friend, which I still meet from time to time again to talk about the old time and drink some beers.
+After school and a summer of doing nothing, now 19 years old, I had to do my compulsory military service, which I luckily could serve as radio operator, trying out the range of the new radio devices they got and drinking beer with my new friend, who I still meet from time to time to talk about the good old times and drink some beer.

-After the conscription it was time to find a job.
-I did not find that I could survive as a typical software developer doing Java, C# or even could compete with my colleagues which already did Internship in that companies.
-Also I could not see myself in a big company with many people, I prefer to know all people I work together with and not wanted to be just another employee.
+After my service it was time to get a job.
+I assumed that I could not survive as a typical software developer doing Java, C# or even could compete with my colleagues, who already did internships in that companies.
+Also I could not see myself in a big company with many people, I prefer to know all my colleagues, and not wanted to be just another employee.
-After some search I did stumble over Webdeveloper job advertisement from [MASSIVE ART Webservices](https://www.massiveart.com/).
-I thought I know a little PHP, thought HTML/CSS is elegant way to create UIs and the Web could not be so hard at the end, so something I could maybe survive and not fail totally.
-So send my application documents, which I later found out was I think the baddest worst they received, still got a Job Interview and got a chance to start as Trainee Webdeveloper at 2nd May 2012.
-At this time (2022) it is was still the only time I send application documents to a company and so the only time I had ever a Job Interview with somebody.
+After some search I did stumble over a web developer job advertisement from [MASSIVE ART Webservices](https://www.massiveart.com/).
+I thought I know a little PHP, thought HTML/CSS is an elegant way to create UIs and the web could not be so hard in the end, so something I could maybe survive and not totally fail.
+So I sent my application documents, which, what I found out later, was I think the baddest they received, I still got a job interview and after that, a chance to start as a trainee web developer at the 2nd of May in 2012.
+Until today (2022) it is the only time I sent any application documents to a company, nor did I have a Job Interview with somebody.
 I didn't search for any alternative.

 ## The beginning